 Today, at school, the visual channel is often the one most frequently exploited sensory modality for teaching while the other channels have a marginal role only.

 The weDRAW project proposes to create and evaluate a novel technology for deeper learning of arithmetic and geometry grounded on these novel scientific discoveries and based on the use of multiple sensory modalities.
 In particular, weDRAW propose to open a new teaching/learning channel, personalized for each student, based on multisensory interactive technology (i.e., audio, tactile motor and visual), including a hardware and software platform to support this approach and three serious games to evaluate it.INFO

 The scientific objectives include the study of motor skills of children between 6 and 10 years of age, the definition of the sensory modality to be used to better mediate the learning of geometrical and arithmetic skills and the identification of modalities for children with visual impairment and dyslexia.

-The final technological outcome of weDRAW will be the development of an integration hardware and software platform, integrating the above-mentioned libraries and supporting design and development of serious games and the development of three serious games.
+The final technological outcome of weDRAW will be the development of an integration hardware and software platform, integrating the above-mentioned libraries and supporting design and development of three serious games.
 The first serious game concerns learning arithmetic the second one addresses learning geometry through drawing, and the third one is a proof-of-concept of shared and social learning, for groups including typically developed and impaired children.
 As a general outcome of the project, weDRAW proposes to highlight, with this new approach, possible developmental problems (i.e. dyslexia) in elementary school children.